UE4SS-RE/RE-UE4SS/README.md

 ### Building from cli

-Configure the project using this command: `xmake f -m "<BuildMode>" --runtimes="MD"`
+Configure the project using this command: `xmake f -m "<BuildMode>"`

 The build modes are structured as follows: `<Target>__<Config>__<Platform>`